 In the summer of 2021, Flyr launches as a direct competitor to SAS, Norwegian and Wizz Air on major routes to and from Oslo.
 However, by January 2023 Flyr announced they would file for bankruptcy.

 Connecting to domestic flights

 There is now an expedited process for selected international arrivals at Oslo's principal Gardermoen airport.
-You will be informed on your flight if this process applies to you.
-You can read more information about the new baggage transfer rules upon arrival in Oslo over on the expat relocation website Life in Norway.
+You will be informed on your flight if this process applies to you, but that's only likely if you're flying on SAS or Norwegian within Europe.